Who Should Be the American League MVP?

 However, Trout has struggled in August, only slashing .234/.311/.438 and striking out 20 times.
 The Millville Meteor is still the favorite to win the award, as he is the American League leader in OPS+, is second in baseball in WAR, and his Angles now have best record in baseball.

 But Trout snagging his first MVP after finishing runner up to Miguel Cabrera in 2012 and 2013 is not inevitability that it once was.
 Here are seven players who could steal the award from Trout and render the 23-year old a bridesmaid once again.

 Josh Donaldson .252/.340/.466, 6.3 WAR

 It’s Donaldson, not Trout, who is leading baseball in WAR.
 He gets a lot of his value from his slick glove at third, but he’s a pretty good hitter too, with his numbers’ somewhat surpassed by his cavernous home park.
-The mullet-ed slugger is the biggest bat in baseball best and most well-balanced lineup, and if Oakland edges Anaheim in their dogfight for the AL West he could have a pretty good claim on the MVP hardware.
+The mullet-ed slugger is the biggest bat in baseball best and most well-balanced lineup.
+If Oakland edges Anaheim in their dogfight for the AL West he could have a pretty good claim on the MVP hardware.

 Robinson Cano .329/.399/.471, 5.2 WAR

 His contract, which will be paying him $24 million a year when he’s 40, is still an abomination and a future albatross.
 But the second baseman is certainly earning his money in 2014.
-After a slow start, he’s been every bit the player he was in the Bronx, and is good bet to win the batting title — which still holds appeal for MVP voters.
-On the other hand, his run and RBI totals are bit light.
-He needs a big finish and led the Mariners to a playoff birth to really have a chance.
+After a slow start, he’s been every bit the player he was in the Bronx and is a good bet to win the batting title — which still holds appeal for MVP voters.
+On the other hand, his run and RBI totals are a bit light.
+He needs a big finish and a Mariners playoff birth to really have a chance.

 Felix Hernandez 13-4, 1.99 ERA, 197 Ks, 6.0 WAR